 In addition to providing corals with essential nutrients, zooxanthellae are responsible for the unique and beautiful colors of many stony corals.
-Sometimes when corals become physically stressed, the polyps expel their algal cells and the colony takes on a stark white appearance.
+Sometimes when corals become physically stressed, the polyps expel their zooxanthellae and the colony takes on a stark white appearance.
 This is commonly described as “coral bleaching”.
 If the polyps go for too long without zooxanthellae, coral bleaching can result in the coral's death.

 Zooxanthellae cells provide corals with pigmentation.
 On the left is a healthy stony coral.
 On the right is a stony coral that has lost its zooxanthellae cells and has taken on a bleached appearance.
 If a coral polyp is without zooxanthellae cells for a long period of time, it will most likely die.